Microchip-MPLAB-Harmony/core_apps_pic32mx/apps/system/console_debug/sys_console_debug_usb_read_write/readme.md

 ### Setting up [Curiosity PIC32MX470 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/dm320103)

 - Connect mini USB cable to the 'Debug USB' connector(J3) on the board to the computer
+- Use the USB micro-B port J12 to connect the USB Device to the the USB Host PC

 ## Running the Application